 • BEST FRIENDS FOREVER – A Story of Ruth

-Is a Young Adult non-fiction about friendship.
+A Young Adult non-fiction about friendship, told by Ruth herself.
 Friends are great to hang out with.
 But what happens when your best friend’s life falls apart?
 Will you stick by her?
 An excellent example of unshakable friendship is found in the Book of Ruth.
 We see the devotion of Ruth, coming from a different ethnic background, to her mother-in-law Naomi.
 Follow this incredible story and as we understand the importance it holds for today.

 • SWIMMERS TAKE YOUR MARKS